-You can only have one Membership Account, but as a Member you can have up to three other instant access accounts to save separately for different purposes, and a Christmas Saver account which can only be drawn from during November and December.
+You can only have one Membership Account, but as a Member you can have up to three other Instant Access accounts to save separately for different purposes, and a Christmas Saver account which can only be drawn from during November and December.

 How can I withdraw money?

-What interest or dividend is paid?
+What interest or dividend is paid, and when?

-Dividend is based on the balances held in the account throughout the year to the 30 September prior to the AGM.
+Dividend is based on balances held in the account throughout the year to the 30 September prior to the AGM.

 Do I have to pay tax on my dividends?